 The volume of chicken imported into Canada is controlled by Tariff Rate Quotas (TRQs), which allow a calculated volume – or “quota” – of chicken to enter Canada with little or no tariff, and apply higher tariffs on volumes exceeding this volume.
 Combined with domestic production discipline – which discourages under- and over-production – TRQs ensure that there are no shortfalls or surges in the chicken supply, keeping prices stable and predictable.
-Producer pricing ensure Canadian chicken farmers are able to receive a fair and stable return for their product, keeping chicken farming economically sustainable without taxpayer-funded subsidies or support.
+Producer pricing ensures that Canadian chicken farmers are able to receive a fair and stable return for their product, keeping chicken farming economically sustainable without taxpayer-funded subsidies or support.

 What is a TRQ?